Wrapped Asset

 Using wrapped assets:

-Diversify: Use multiple bridges rather than single dependency.
+Diversify: Use multiple bridges rather than a single dependency.

-Peg Monitoring: Alert if wrapped asset significantly deviates from peg.
+Peg Monitoring: Be alert if the wrapped asset significantly deviates from its peg.

 The Future of Wrapped Assets